‘Pumpkin thief’ arrested after stealing mums, pumpkins from Bentonville stand

 BENTONVILLE, Ark.
-(KNWA) — Two women are accused of taking hundreds of dollars of pumpkins and mums from the Fall Harvest pumpkin stand.
+(KFTA) — Two women are accused of taking hundreds of dollars of pumpkins and mums from the Fall Harvest pumpkin stand.

 One of the women, Jillian Birge, has turned herself in on a warrant for theft of property.
 She was released on a citation and received a court date.